hashicorp/terraform-provider-aws/website/docs/guides/iam-policy-documents.html.md

 To decouple the IAM policy JSON from the Terraform configuration, Terraform has a built-in [`file()` interpolation function](/docs/configuration/interpolation.html#file-path-), which can read the contents of a local file into the configuration.
 Interpolation is _not_ available when using the `file()` function by itself.

-For example, in a file called `policy.json`:
+For example, creating a file called `policy.json` with the contents:

 ```json
 {